What is Tasmanian Gothic?

 The label Gothic evokes sinister images of mysterious figures, crumbling mansions, ancient curses and supernatural forces.

 "Tasmanian Gothic - is that anything to do with that American painting, or is it about moody people wandering around in black clothing?"
 The answer is: probably all of the above.
-It is also the architectural style of many Tasmanian churches and an increasing popular literary genre.
+It is also the architectural style of many Tasmanian churches and an increasingly popular literary genre.